RLOpenCatalyst/rg-doc/source/AccessingRG.rst

    * - Field
      - Details
-   * - Username
+   * - Email
-     - <Username that is used for login>
+     - <Enter your Email ID that is used for login>
    * - Password
-     - <Password for this user>
+     - <Enter your password for this user>

 Click on the "Sign In" button.
 We can login successfully.

 Sign Out Process
 ----------------

 Login to the Research Gateway.
-Use details from :ref:`Appendix A<Appendix A>` for  User Name, Password as per password policy.
+Use details from :ref:`Appendix A<Appendix A>` for  Email, Password as per password policy.
 Click on the dropdown bar which is at the top
 Select “Sign out” option.
 Through this user logged out from the portal.

 .. figure:: images/signout3.png